The importance of empathy when delivering exceptional customer service

 When employing any technology, it’s important to ensure that it is working toward your goals and empowering your customer service agents to perform their job better — rather than be another thingamajig to add to their workload.

-2. Recruit and train empathetic agents
+2. Recruit and train agents for empathetic customer service

 Empathy should be a top quality you seek in customer service agents.
 But we all have room for improvement, and the good news is that empathy can be learned.

 For example, active listening is a skill that helps agents be present and give full attention to the customer, even using body language and verbal cues to show they’re paying attention.
+Training agents to understand and address customer pain points can further enhance their ability to empathize with and support customers effectively.

 3. Allow customer service agents to be human